Breyanzi FDA Approval History

-Breyanzi (lisocabtagene maraleucel) is a chimeric antigen receptor (CAR) T-cell therapy for the treatment of adult patients with relapsed or refractory large B-cell lymphoma (LBCL).
+Breyanzi (lisocabtagene maraleucel) is a CD-19 directed chimeric antigen receptor (CAR) T cell therapy for the treatment of adult patients with relapsed or refractory large B-cell lymphoma (LBCL).

-- Breyanzi is indicated for the treatment of adult patients with relapsed or refractory (R/R) large B-cell lymphoma (LBCL) after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified (including DLBCL arising from indolent lymphoma), high-grade B-cell lymphoma, primary mediastinal large B-cell lymphoma, and follicular lymphoma grade 3B.
-Breyanzi is not indicated for the treatment of patients with primary central nervous system lymphoma.
+- Breyanzi is indicated for the treatment of adult patients with large B-cell lymphoma (LBCL), including diffuse large B-cell lymphoma (DLBCL) not otherwise specified (including DLBCL arising from indolent lymphoma), highgrade B-cell lymphoma, primary mediastinal large B-cell lymphoma, and follicular lymphoma grade 3B, who have:

 - The Breyanzi product label carries a boxed warning advising the risk of Cytokine Release Syndrome (CRS) and neurologic toxicities, which can be fatal or life-threatening.
 Breyanzi is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the Breyanzi REMS.